dagbjorn/microcoffeeoncloud/README.md

 When Keycloak is up and running, regenerate the client secret of the OAuth2 client called *order-service*.

-*EXTERNAL-IP* is found by listing the created VM instances by running `gcloud compute disks list`.
+*EXTERNAL-IP* of a cluster node is found by listing the created VM instances by running `gcloud compute disks list` and then set the environment variable *EXTERNAL_IP* to one of the instances.

-    set EXTERNAL_IP=EXTERNAL-IP
+However, this can be automated by the following command, picking the external IP address of the first instance:

+    for /f "delims=" %I in ('gcloud compute instances list --format json ^| jq -r ".[0].networkInterfaces[0].accessConfigs[0].natIP"') do set EXTERNAL_IP=%I

+Then carry on and regenerate the secret.

     :: Get an admin token (only valid for 60s secs) for /f "delims=" %I in ('curl -s -k -d "client_id=admin-cli" -d "username=admin" -d "password=admin" -d "grant_type=password" https://%EXTERNAL_IP%:30456/auth/realms/master/protocol/openid-connect/token ^| jq -r ".access_token"') do set ADMINTOKEN=%I